You are here

 The U.S. Navy Band’s Concerts at the Capitol series consists of performances on the steps of the U.S. Capitol on Monday evenings during the summer.
 The Concerts on the Avenue series offers exciting performances by the precision drill team and U.S. Navy Band and Ceremonial Guard at the U.S. Navy Memorial on select Tuesday evenings in the summer at 7:30 p.m.

 Experience jazz in outdoor glory during Jazz in the Garden, held annually at the National Gallery of Art Sculpture Garden.
 The series attracts crowds every Friday night during the summer, and you can enjoy food and drinks while you snap your fingers to smooth sounds.
-The 2017 Jazz in the Garden kicks off on May 19 and runs through Aug.
-25.
+Jazz in the Garden typically runs from May through August.

 This Independence Day, enjoy A Capitol Fourth on the West Lawn of the U.S. Capitol.
 The concert commonly features a star-studded lineup of musicians and a performance by the National Symphony Orchestra.
 The event is capped off by an epic display of fireworks over the National Mall.